Solutions

 Stability

-Incidents are detected through monitoring, not by users.
-MTTR is reduced through logs, traces, runbooks, rollback, and clear ownership.
+Incidents are detected through monitoring, not through users.
+MTTR drops thanks to logs, traces, runbooks, rollback and a clear zone of responsibility.

 Access Security